ivanbakotin/ChatApp-HomePage/README.md

-Link to the website, hosted on vercel: chat-app-home-page.vercel.app
+Link to the website, hosted on vercel: https://chat-app-home-page.vercel.app/

 Built with HTML and SASS.